dojo/dojo.io/site/source/cookbook/modern-web-apps/drag-info.md

 ## Objective

-This recipe demonstrates a technique for accessing drag related information for page element.
+This recipe demonstrates a technique for accessing drag related information for elements on the page.

 ## Procedure

-1. Import the drag function:
+1. Import the drag meta API:

 ```ts
 import { Drag } from '@dojo/widget-core/meta/Drag';